sopra-fs23-group-34/client/README.md

 ## Getting started

 Read and go through these Tutorials.
-It will make your life easier:-)
+It will make your life easier:--)

 - Read the React [Docs](https://reactjs.org/docs/getting-started.html)
 - Do this React [Getting Started](https://reactjs.org/tutorial/tutorial.html) Tutorial (it doesn’t assume any existing React knowledge)